aenrbes/IPv6-over-LoRaWAN/README.md

 * Based on Contiki-NG-4.4, LoRaMac-node, libschc, ChirpStack

 ## Introduction
-Ping between device-node, border-router and host is tested. lora node CoAP server is tested.
+Ping between device-nodes, border-router and host is tested. lora node CoAP server is tested.(in 6lowpan mode, schc NO_ACK and ACK_ALWAYS mode)

 * Contiki-NG : works as layer 3 and above of IPv6 protocol stack for both node and server side, and can build applications easily on top of the stack.
-* libschc : libschc is a C implementation of the Static Context Header Compression, works as the adaptation layer between IP and MAC layer, it provide both the compression and the fragmentation mechanism.Note that I found that libschc's internal state machine still has some bugs, so for now only NO_ACK mode is tested very basically.As an alternative, 6LoWPAN provided by contiki-ng can be used instead of libschc, the following test images are all in the case of using 6LoWPAN.
+* libschc : libschc is a C implementation of the Static Context Header Compression, it is a header compression technique used in LPWAN.
+It works as the adaptation layer between IP and MAC layer, provide both the compression and the fragmentation mechanism.
+* libschc NOTE: libschc is work in progress, so I found libschc's internal state machine still has some bugs, for now only NO_ACK and ACK_ALWAYS fragmentation mode works and is tested.
+As an alternative, 6LoWPAN provided by contiki-ng can be used instead of libschc, the following test images are all in the case of using 6LoWPAN.
-* LoRaMac-node : provide LoRaWAN node side MAC layer and the bottom driver used by contiki-ng such as RTC, UART...
+* LoRaMac-node : provide LoRaWAN node side MAC layer and the bottom layer driver used by contiki-ng such as RTC, UART...
-* ChirpStack : works as LoRaWAN server on the host.ChirpStack provide MQTT integration whick can be used to send and receive device data.
+* ChirpStack : works as LoRaWAN server on the host.
+ChirpStack provide MQTT integration whick can be used to send and receive device data.

 * Architecture: